Former NAIT students honoured for developing concept to bring internet to off-grid, remote communities

 EDMONTON, NOV.
 23, 2021 – A former team of NAIT students has received a provincial honour for creating a cost-effective concept for providing internet access to off-grid and remote communities where internet and even power are lacking.
 They have been recognized as a finalist for the Association of Science and Engineering Technology Professionals of Alberta’s (ASET) Capstone Project of the Year Award.

-The cross-discipline Capstone Project involved former NAIT alternative energy technology (ALTE) students Jacob Maxwell, Natasha Bergstrom-Baier and Adallah Farah teaming up with former NAIT wireless systems engineering technology (WSET) students Steven Sager and Spencer Tracy to develop and comprehensively test their system concept.
+The cross-discipline Capstone Project involved former NAIT alternative energy technology (ALTE) students Jacob Maxwell, Natasha Bergstrom-Baier and Abdallah Farah teaming up with former NAIT wireless systems engineering technology (WSET) students Steven Sager and Spencer Tracy to develop and comprehensively test their system concept.

 The concept uses a wirelessly distributed Starlink-based solution with a custom solar battery power supply for off-grid use.
 Starlink is part of Elon Musk's company, SpaceX, which is launching thousands of satellites to build the Starlink internet relay mega-constellation in low-earth orbit.
 Starlink offers several advantages over traditional satellite internet services, enabling the former NAIT team to fulfil the goals for the concept.